chauff/IN4325/projectCoreIR.md

 2. **Intermediate project report** (mandatory, but ungraded - you will receive feedback).
 3. **Final project report** (mandatory, graded).

 **Group projects are conducted in groups of 2-3 students.
 Please enroll together with your team members in group on Brightspace - we have predefined 40 different groups, take your pick!
-Make sure to be in the core IR project category!**
+Make sure to be in the core IR project category**.

 You can choose between two types of projects: reproducing an IR paper of our choice or investigating a research idea of your own.
 If you are in doubt, pick one of the papers listed here as good targets for reproduction.
-They are all equally well-suited for this course.

 ## 1. Reproducing an IR paper of our choice